 What is this subject about?

 The BTEC National Extended Certificate and Diploma have a varied content and are aimed at providing students with the knowledge, understanding and skills relevant to careers in health care and social care.
-Students who wish to pursue a career in the Early Years’ sector can also study this course as the content in the unit on “Human Lifespan Development” covers development in children.
+Students who wish to pursue a career in the Early Years’ sector can also study this course as the content in the unit on "Human Lifespan Development" covers development in children.
 Visits, case studies and input from visiting speakers form an important part of the course, giving students an opportunity to understand what is being studied in relation to real care settings.
-Both courses are two year courses and the BTEC National Extended Certificate is equivalent to one A Level whilst the National Diploma is equivalent to two A Levels.
+Both courses are two year courses.
+The BTEC National Extended Certificate is equivalent to one A Level and the National Diploma is equivalent to two A Levels.

 What will I study over the two years?

 In the first year of the Extended Certificate course, you study the unit ‘Human Lifespan Development’ which covers physical, intellectual, emotional and social development across the human lifespan the factors affecting development, and the effects of aging.
 This unit gives you a knowledge base for working with people in every stage of their lives, from birth to old age.
 You will also study a unit on ‘Meeting Individual Care and Support Needs’ which develops your understanding of the provision of support for people who have particular needs.
 It covers anti-discriminatory practices, ethical principles, communication approaches and how professionals work in teams.

 In the second year of the Extended Certificate course you will study the modules, ‘Working in Health and Social Care’ and ‘Physiological Disorders and their care’ already described.